bolderflight/invensense-imu/README.md

 # Example List

-* **I2C**: demonstrates declaring an *Mpu9250* object, initializing the sensor, and collecting data.
+* **i2c**: demonstrates declaring an *Mpu9250* object, initializing the sensor, and collecting data.
 I2C is used to communicate with the MPU-9250 sensor.
-* **SPI**: demonstrates declaring an *Mpu9250* object, initializing the sensor, and collecting data.
+* **spi**: demonstrates declaring an *Mpu9250* object, initializing the sensor, and collecting data.
 SPI is used to communicate with the MPU-9250 sensor.
+* **wom_i2c**: demonstrates setting up and using the Wake On Motion (WOM) interrupt.
+I2C is used to communicate with the sensor.
+* **drdy_spi**: demonstrates using the data ready interrupt to collect data.
+SPI is used to communicate with the sensor.

 # Wiring and Pullups